TAILBONE-jp/openai-api-client/README.md

 ### Requirements
 * Node.js >= 18.0.0 since this library uses the experimental implementation of fetch
 to avoid dependencies with 3rd party libraries as possible.
-* Sorry ESM only and no plan for backward compatibility to CommonJS.

 ### Recommendation
 You should setup a proxy at backend code to avoid passing secret API key between frontend and backend.